Marianna

 Distance

-" 'Stargazing during the new moon', 'You may want to bring bug spray and binoculars.
+" While it's a bit of a journey from Marianna, the sky quality here is worth the fuel.
+'Stargazing during the new moon', 'You may want to bring bug spray and binoculars.
 Red colored lights are preferred to preserve night vision.' "

 Get Directions